Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

 Next, bend the wires approximately in the middle.
 ![The wires bended to fit the relay.](/assets/images/wires_bent.jpg)

-Next, place on end of the wire in the middle terminal of each of the two 3-position terminal screw blocks on the relay module and place the other sides in the hole in the PCB labeled "Screw1" and "Screw2".
+Next, place one end of the wire in the middle terminal of each of the two 3-position terminal screw blocks on the relay module and place the other sides in the hole in the PCB labeled "Screw1" and "Screw2".
 Tighten the screws to secure the wires into place.
 ![attaching to breadboard](/assets/images/wires_placement.jpg)

 Finally, solder the ends of the wires in the PCB to the holes.